exyi/diplomka/diplomka/text/4-implementation-4-web-gallery.md

 ## Web Gallery of Basepairs

-We'd like to present a web application presenting a large portion of our results.
+In section TODO, have introduced a web application for browsing various sets of basepairs (available at https://basepairs.datmos.org/).
+In this section, we would like to uncover some inner working, software design choices and explain advanced usage options.